 Rep. Aaron Regunberg (D-4) contended that legislators “personally don’t know and haven’t seen much evidence to see whether geoengineering is happening currently, but do know that there are serious people having real conversations about trying to do this and it’s a testament to what a crisis we have gotten at this point with climate change.”

-By allowing these vague contentions into public discourse, Rep. Regunberg destabilizes the legitimacy of the environmental movement, as unsubstantiated claims gain political ground.
 In the current state of environmental crisis, the geoengineering movement serves as a reminder that—despite the ability to connect to disaffected conspiracy enthusiasts—maintaining the factual premise of climate science is necessary to forging a unified, concerted movement.

 Plotting the current geoengineering truther movement on the political spectrum is a dizzying task.
 Geoengineering truthers are both environmentalists and pseudo-scientific—in favor of government intervention while part of a larger anti-government movement.
 Online, chemtrail truthers have taken to social media and other forums, targeting any symbol of political power in a blind, single-issue effort.
 As they see it, the real vitriol is towards the politics at large, which prevent reliable investigations into the subject.
 Perhaps the politics of the movement could be captured by the following meme on the Facebook page ‘Chemtrails Awareness’: (*image of man holding beer*) “Cheers to everyone smart enough to not fall for the political divide & conquer agenda because if they keep us fighting each other, we will never focus on who the real enemy is.”
 This frustration and sense of suppression represents a larger ideological common ground between some environmentalists and geoengineering truthers.
 Both look towards politics for a solution (environmental regulation and HB 5607), but both ultimately share disdain for government and seek localized, populist solutions.
 Plant a garden; wear a gas mask.